Types of loans are eligible for review by the Mortgage Review Board

 The Mortgage Review Board reviews most appeals within 45 days of receipt.

-This ends the matter at the Mortgage Review Board Level.
+If the Mortgage Review Board votes to agree with the lender's decision to deny your application this ends the matter at the Mortgage Review Board level and the appeal is considered closed.
 Massachusetts law allows you the ability to seek judicial review of the decision.
 You may also choose to bring a civil action under Massachusetts General Laws Chapter 183, section 64.